puppetlabs/ticketmatch/README.md

 There are a few additional environment variables (see `WORKSPACE`, above) that control behavior.
 All variables have sensible defaults.

-`PUPPET_AGENT_URL` controls which Git repo to fetch the baseline puppet-agent from.
-It defaults to `git@github.com:puppetlabs/puppet-agent.git`.
+`REPO` controls which Git repo to fetch the baseline puppet-agent from.
+It defaults to `puppet-agent`.

 `TICKETMATCH_PATH` indicates where to find the `ticketmatch.rb` script.
 It defaults to the same directory as the `pa_matchbatch.sh` script.